mbabynames search ✿

 Honor Belle

-"noble and strong" (Honor) meets "beautiful" (Belle).
+"honour" (Honor) meets "beautiful" (Belle).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Honor needs a shorter middle to stay balanced.
 Belle does that.

 Honor Jade